drcinfotech/DRC-Real-Estate-AI-Chatbot/README.md

-# 🏘️ Property Assistant — Real Estate & Property AI Chatbot
+# 🏘️ DRC Property Assistant — Real Estate & Property AI Chatbot

 A production-grade, conversational AI demo for the real estate and property industry.
 Built with **Python + FastAPI** on the backend and **React + Vite + Tailwind** on the frontend, with a **fair-housing-first** architecture and rich response blocks for property listings, neighborhoods, projects, EMI estimation, viewings, and document checklists.

-> ⚠️ **Demo only.** Property Assistant is not a licensed real estate brokerage, RBI-regulated lender, or RERA-registered platform.
+> ⚠️ **Demo only.** DRC Property Assistant is not a licensed real estate brokerage, RBI-regulated lender, or RERA-registered platform.
 All properties, neighborhoods, projects, RERA IDs, and agent names are fictional.
-The bot uses a generic functional name ("Property Assistant") rather than a brand persona — this is intentional, since descriptive terms describing the actual function cannot be trademarked as brands for those same goods.
+The bot uses a generic functional name ("DRC Property Assistant") rather than a brand persona — this is intentional, since descriptive terms describing the actual function cannot be trademarked as brands for those same goods.

 ![CI](https://img.shields.io/github/actions/workflow/status/drcinfotech/Real-Estate-AI-Chatbot/ci.yml?branch=main&label=tests)
 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12-3776AB?logo=python&logoColor=white)